CuriousIbrahim/Weather-App/README.md

 - [x] Display some kind of loading icon when the user clicks 'Locate Me' button
 - [ ] Add functionality to display weather for the next few days
 - [x] Display city when displaying weather.
 In /weather - Finished at July 1, 2018
+- [ ] Add functionality for the user to convert between units (ex.
+From Celsius to Fahrenheit)